 Free and Reduced Meal Information

 Children in households that receive SNAP (formerly known as food stamps), TANF or FDPIR, and most foster children, can receive free meals by completing a program application.
 We treat your student's participation in the free or reduced price meals program as highly confidential.
 Any family who qualifies (by income) can receive free or reduced priced meals.
 For example, a household of four with an annual income of $45,510 or less will qualify for reduced price meals at a cost of 30 cents for breakfast and 40 cents for lunch.

-Even if you do not wish to have your child participate in the free or reduced price meals program, we encourage you to complete and submit an application as this can benefit the district through at-risk funding.
-If your income changes, at any time, you are welcome to re-apply for free or reduced price meals.
-If your student is approved for free or reduced price meals, we encourage you and your family to take advantage of this valuable benefit, which helps stretch your family budget.
+Even if you do not wish to have your child participate in the free or reduced-price meals program, we encourage you to complete and submit an application as this can benefit the district through at-risk funding.
+If your income changes, at any time, you are welcome to re-apply for free or reduced-priced meals.
+If your student is approved for free or reduced-priced meals, we encourage you and your family to take advantage of this valuable benefit, which helps stretch your family budget.

 The free and reduced price meal applications are mailed to every student household in the MCPS district in August of each year, but you may apply at anytime during the school year.
 We encourage families to complete the online application as the process reduces the potential for errors on the application and therefore reduces processing time: Free and Reduced Price Meal Application.For more information please visit the United States Department of Agriculture website.